 Conclusion

 In conclusion, bed bugs can be a major nuisance for homeowners, but there are steps you can take to combat them.
-First, it’s important to recognize the signs of a bed bug infestation, such as small bites on your skin or rust-colored stains on your bedding.
+First, it’s important to recognize the signs of an infestation, such as small bites on your skin or rust-colored stains on your bedding.
 Once you’ve identified the problem, you can try DIY solutions like vacuuming and washing your bedding in hot water, or seek the help of a professional pest control service.